elmonkey/Python_OpenNI2/README.md

 Primesense Python Bindings
-    * Pip, from terminal: pip install primensense or
+    * Pip, from terminal: pip install primensense

     * Manual, download from [python wrapper](https://pypi.python.org/pypi/primesense/2.2.0.30-5)

-            + On an administrator terminal (i.e., right click on a terminal and select "run as administrator").
+             + On an administrator terminal (i.e., right click on a terminal and select "run as administrator")

              + Go to where the bindings were downloaded (e.g., cd C:\downloads\primensense)

              + python setup.py install

 ## OMAP/ARM PandaBoard ES